 The casting for the film works incredibly well, there is a surprising blend of talent.
 Taron Edgerton (Robin Hood) pulls off a perfect performance as Eddie the Eagle.
 Edgerton is famous for his role as a secret agent in Kingsman.
 So this role displays just how versatile this actor is for what is a very brave role to take on.
 Jo Hartley and Keith Allan are excellent as Eddie's parents, providing a truly touching performance.
 Christopher Walken has a small but significant role.
 But the introduction of Hugh Jackman as Eddie's alcoholic trainer is a complete stroke of genius.
 Jackman gives a brilliantly powerful performance, that bounces off Egerton's performance amazingly.

 This movie was never going to be an Oscar contender.
 However, it did go on to win the “Truly Moving Picture Award” at the Heartland film festival and this is perfectly fitting.
 For me, I had completely overlooked this film.
 But was pleasantly surprised when I did get round to seeing it.

 All in all, this is a thoroughly entertaining film.
 Telling a story of a character who displays the best of the human spirit.
-A person with a dream who never gave up, no matter what and won on his own terms.
+A person with a dream who never gave up, similar to the stories in Rising Phoenix, no matter what and won on his own terms.
 The end result is a wonderful no-nonsense feel-good movie that will make you laugh and cry in equal measure.
 So if you are looking for something lighthearted that will inspire and lift the soul – I would say give Eddie the Eagle a go.